Treat Your First Credit Card With R-E-S-P-E-C-T!

 - Over-the-Limit Fee: A fee may apply if you swipe more than your card permits.

 - Annual Fee: Some credit card issuers charge you a fee to be an account holder.

-- Cash Advance Fee: Avoid ATMs at all cost, or you’ll pay a hefty fee to borrow — and in many instances, a higher APR.
+- Cash Advance Fee: Avoid ATMs at all costs, or you’ll pay a hefty fee to borrow — and in many instances, a higher APR.
 Plus, a grace period may not apply.

 You can retrieve a free copy of your credit report from each of the credit bureaus once every year at annualcreditreport.com.
 You can also sign up for free credit monitoring services, such as Credit Sesame and Credit Karma, which provide instant alerts anytime that activity takes place in your credit file.

-Bonus Tip: Do not get a second card until you’re safely out of college!
+Do not get a second card until you’re out of college and gainfully employed!